-Pandemic or not, though, anytime is the time to host a backyard bbq.
-It’s an age-old favorite type of gathering and that’s not going to change anytime soon, if ever.
+Anytime is the time to host a backyard bbq.
+It's an age-old favorite type of gathering and that's not going to change anytime soon, if ever.

 Read on for menu ideas with recipes included, and lots more inspiration on planning your get together.
 You'll find help deciding what to make ahead of time, what to do before everyone arrives, and what to do at the last minute.

 Unless you're planning a really small backyard bbq it's highly advised that there be at least two "hosts" - one to man the grill and/or smoker and one coordinator/planner.

 Involving your guests is always a great idea too, and that can be assigning something to bring, or pitching in with final prep.
 People like being asked to lend a hand - trust us on that one.

 Shopping and custom orders

 A week or so ahead of time (if you can) order anything special you need.
 It might be a certain cut of meat you plan to cook or bakery items like cakes or pies.
 This is a good time to shop for any non-perishable items like paper goods, decorations and larger items you may need, like insulated drink tubs.

 Two to three days before your event shop for the food.
 Make your list from the recipes you plan to prepare, and already-prepared foods.